 Burnside House – First Stop to Goose Green

-Burnside house was the next step in the plan so A Coy started by peppering the house with 66mm anti-tank rockets and machine gun fire.
+Clearing Burnside house was the next step in the plan.
+A Coy peppered the house with 66mm anti-tank rockets and machine gun fire.
 It seems they didn’t appreciate the Paras popping by to say hello and the enemy ran.
 Two of the Argentinians were killed during the contact but they also found some civvies taking cover when they cleared the house, although none were injured or killed.
 B Coy pushed on south down the west side of the isthmus with D Coy following behind down the centre to clear up the leftover Argentine defenders.

 They came under fire by some well dug in enemy trenches, about six in all so they assaulted the trenches employing machine guns and phosphorus grenades at their disposal.
 D Coy had three men killed but it was a success.
 The enemy responded to the attacks by shelling 2 Para as they made their way south.
 They even came close to hitting the CO and the Adjutant but their lack of information regarding the Paras’ positions meant they didn’t focus on them.